RV Air Conditioner Basics: Your Top Questions Answered

 If your air conditioner isn’t lowering the temperature inside your RV to a comfortable level, here are a few things to try:

-• Adjust the thermostat.
-It could be as simple as telling your unit you want it to be colder inside your RV.
+• Adjust your RV thermostat.
+It could be as simple as telling your air conditioner you want it to be colder inside your RV.

-• Add insulation to roof vents and windows.
+• Add insulation to windows and roof vents.
 This traps cool air inside instead of allowing it to escape.

 • Clean and/or replace the air filter.
 Insufficient airflow reduces your air conditioner’s effectiveness.

 • Clean the coils or fins.
-Clogged condenser or evaporator coils will also reduce AC efficiency.
+Clogged condenser or evaporator coils will also reduce A/C efficiency and could cause your RV AC to drip water inside.
 These should be checked and cleaned every other year.

 • Cook outside.
-Easier if your RV features an outdoor kitchen, but worth it to keep things cool inside your RV.
+It’s easier if your RV features an outdoor kitchen, but it’s worth it to keep things cool inside

 • Shower in the bathhouse.
 Eliminates steam and condensation from hot water…unless you like cold showers.